darkchii/score-inspector-extension/readme.md

 4. Once installed, the userscript will be active and ready to use.

 ## Bugs
+Things that will be fixed in a future update
+- If player default mode is not set to standard, it still loads standard data.

 Other extensions may break this, or the other way around.
 Potential issues (and fixes):